Things to Do in Kuwait City in April

 What outdoor activities are worth doing in Kuwait City in April?

 April is arguably the last month you can comfortably be outdoors for extended periods.
 Walk or cycle the Corniche along Arabian Gulf Street, climb the Kuwait Towers for panoramic Gulf views, and consider a half-day desert excursion toward the Mutla Ridge or the Umm Al-Aish area for a sense of the landscape beyond the city.
-Evening dhow cruises on the Gulf are pleasant once the temperature drops after sunset.
+Evening dhow cruises on the Gulf are particularly pleasant once the temperature drops after sunset.

 How crowded is Kuwait City in April?